 NOTE: This process takes several hours due to drying time for the paint and the pipe cement set up time.
 We think it’s worth the effort.
 Break up the work in to stages if you want.
 You control this process.
 Do several towers at a time if you have the need for them.
 They last forever and are such a handy way to grow strawberries!

 - Thoroughly clean out your buckets and remove the handles

-- cut off the bottom and 1/2 inch up the side of ONE bucket.
+- Cut off the bottom and 1/2 inch up the side of ONE bucket.

 - NOW You have two bottomless buckets of different heights.
-It’s time to put them together
+It’s time to put them together and form a tube.

 - Fit the buckets cut bottoms together.
 (If they don’t fit together cut the shorter bucket a bit more and try again)

 When the buckets are fit together they will form a tube with the bucket tops on either end.
 Put a lid on one and flip them so the lid is on the bottom.
 Now it’s ready to cut the holes, sand the rough spots, paint and fit with the pipe.

 - Mark your bucket tower randomly.
 Offset the marks 4 inches apart all around the outside for the 2 inch holes you will drill.